VaibhavGit10/Test/README.md

+# 🚀 Full CI/CD Pipeline for MERN App using Jenkins, Docker & Helm
 # MERN CI/CD with Jenkins, Docker & Helm
+> This project showcases a robust DevOps pipeline that automates the building, containerization, and Kubernetes deployment of a MERN stack application using Jenkins, Docker, Helm, and Minikube.
 > 🚀 Automated build, containerization, and deployment of a MERN stack (MongoDB, Express, React, Node) app to Minikube using Jenkins and Helm.

 ---